 Phase-wise Approach

 In terms of the project design, it is imperative to adopt a phase-wise approach in order to make the projects effective and sustainable.
 Accordingly, the entire project is divided into three phases i.e. Preliminary Phase, Implementation Phase and Consolidation Phase.
 In brief, the major activities under each phase are as follows:

-Preliminary Phase (1-18 months)
+Preliminary Phase (1 year - 18 months)

-- " Set up an effective organization structure which includes project management unit under the Society Mode, appointment of consultants, formation of village forest committees, Micro Planning etc.
+- " Set up an effective organization structure which includes project management unit under the Society Mode, appointment of consultants, formation of village forest committees, Micro Planning, etc.

-- Capacity building of forest department staff
+- " Capacity building of forest department staff

 - " Procurement of equipment

-Implementation phase (3-4 years)
+Implementation phase (4-5 years)

 - " Sole focus is on implementation of project components.

 - " Concurrent internal/external monitoring and evaluation is undertaken.

 Consolidation Phase (1-2 years)

 - " No fresh activities are taken up

-- Time for introspection and remedial measures
+- " Time for introspection and remedial measures

 - " "Exit policy" is implemented.

-Based on the 27 years of experience in the Indian forestry sector in India, JICA plans to continue extending ODA assistance for new forestry projects, subject to the Government of Japan's approval.
-Further, the endeavour will be to strengthen the capacity of executing agencies and reposition forestry projects so as to align them with the challenges facing the forestry sector like global warming and poverty alleviation.
-Photo: A small isolated hamlet situated near the Dhanana distributary in Jaisalmer, Rajasthan.
+Based on the 27 plus years of experience in the Indian forestry sector in India, JICA plans to continue extending ODA support for new forestry projects, subject to the Government of Japan's approval.
+Further, the endeavour will be to strengthen the capacity of executing agencies and reposition forestry projects so as to align them with the challenges facing the forestry sector like climate change and poverty alleviation.
+Photo: A small isolated hamlet situated near the Dhanana distributary of Indira Gandhi Nahar Project in Jaisalmer, Rajasthan.
 JICA is involved in desert plantation activities in the region to stop siltation of the distributaries.

-JICA-ASSISTED FORESTRY PROJECTS IN INDIA
+JICA-SUPPORTED FORESTRY PROJECTS IN INDIA